julianmichael/debate/pub/README.md

 # NYU human debate dataset

 In this directory are the debates we gathered in our 2023 debate experiments.
+Participant identities are anonymized to silly names chosen with the help of GPT-4.

 Formatting details TODO.